scolsen/dev-notes/bash/Add Element to Array.md

-A simpleway to add an element to an array in bash, equivalent of push.
+A simple way to add an element to an array in bash, equivalent of push.

 ```sh
 ARR=()